 - The cost to build per square foot is less.
 We all know that most of the budget of building a house goes to its foundation.
 Building the foundation of a double-story house may require less space because you are expanding upward not sidewards.
 You are building on a smaller footprint so the cost for excavation, foundation and roof installation is less.

-- Outdoor space is larger.
+- The outdoor space is larger.
 Building a double-story takes up less land space.
 This means that you can have a larger space for your outdoor activities.
 You can build a gazebo or a mini garden in your extra outdoor living areas.

-- Wide array of designs.
+- A wide array of designs.
 There are many ways to make a storied home beautiful.
-You can add a terrace, balcony, roof deck and small porches by the windows.
+You can add a terrace, balcony, roof deck, and small porches by the windows.
 Parapets are a good feature, too.

 - Privacy and convenience.
-The living room, kitchen and dining are usually built in the ground floor while the bedrooms are built upstairs.
+The living room, kitchen, and dining are usually built on the ground floor while the bedrooms are built upstairs.
 This provides privacy from being disturbed by your children when they play or when they have guests.
-They can spend time in the ground floor while you enjoy your privacy in your bedroom upstairs.
+They can spend time on the ground floor while you enjoy your privacy in your bedroom upstairs.

 If you want a double-story house, check out this design.